Make MONEY - Piece Work at HOME

 Piece Work at Home

 Easy assembly work is often outsourced as piece workPiece work (or piecework) has traditionally been another way to earn cash for home workers who, for whatever reason (such as disability or childcare problems), cannot work 9-5 in an ordinary factory or office.

 The definition of piecework is that the worker gets paid per completed item (piece) or task, rather than on an hourly rate or salary.

-Piece work was popular in many industries, and provided many home based jobs particularly in garment making and light assembly but with increasing globalisation and competition from low-waged economies such as India, Bangladesh and the far east, the amount of piecework in these traditional areas has decreased hugely.
+Piece work was once popular in many industries, and provided many home based jobs particularly in garment making and light assembly but with increasing globalisation and competition from low-waged economies such as India, Bangladesh and the far east, the amount of piecework in these traditional areas has decreased hugely.

 Work in these areas is very popular with stay at home mums and is usually found by word-of-mouth or local advertising but if, you're looking for a vacancy for particular type of piece work, you could call or leave a CV with local employers or ask at your jobcentre about working for piece rate.

 Before you commit to taking on piecework, you should find out the amount and regularity of the work and exactly what will be involved as well as whether you will be expected to hold stock or materials or store the finished item.